bjlkeng/bjlkeng.github.io/source/posts/building-a-qa-bot-of-me-with-openai-and-cloudflare.rst

 Of course, these benefits do come with tradeoffs.
-Their serverless code `runs in V8 isolates <https://developers.cloudflare.com/workers/learning/how-workers-works/>`__, which is the same technology that Chrome's Javascript engine uses to sandbox each browser tab, which enables things such as the high performance and low latency.
-The obvious limitation here is that it only runs Javascript.
+Their serverless code `runs in V8 isolates <https://developers.cloudflare.com/workers/learning/how-workers-works/>`__, which is the same technology that Chrome's JavaScript engine uses to sandbox each browser tab, which enables things such as the high performance and low latency.
+The obvious limitation here is that it only runs JavaScript.
 While that is a big limitation, V8 also supports `WebAssembly <https://webassembly.org/>`__, which opens the door to other languages such as Rust, C, Cobol (compiling to WebAssembly).
-Other languages such as Python, Scala and Perl are enabled by other projects that exist to make those languages work within a Javascript environment, often times with some reduced functionality (e.g. not all libraries are available).
+Other languages such as Python, Scala and Perl are enabled by other projects that exist to make those languages work within a JavaScript environment, often times with some reduced functionality (e.g. not all libraries are available).